General , Wills

 Should You Wait Until Your Life Settles Down?

 Your life will change, and it will not stop changing.
-You cannot wait for stability that will never come.
+People should stop searching for an impossible state of equilibrium which doesn’t exist.
 Instead:

 • Write your Will now and update it when circumstances change